Every child should be treated with fairness, dignity and respect

 At Barnardo's, we:

-- we run fostering services for children and young people who arrive here on their own
+- run foster services for children and young people who arrive here on their own

-- we help children get the health care and schooling they need while they are in the UK
+- help children get the healthcare and schooling they need while they are in the UK